 The last pricing strategy I want to discuss assumes that either the limo falls into one of two categories:

-The limo looks like it hasn’t been detailed in while
+- The limo looks like it hasn’t been detailed in a while

 One tactic I’ve heard many detailers use is charging a reconditioning a price to get the limo ‘up to spec’, which will cost more than a regular maintenance wash.

 If you receive a limo (or fleet) with tons of scratches, it’s okay to communicate to the customer that it will cost more initially to remove these.